Thecompletion200/OOAD_ProjectZST_Mai_Nguyen_Rayborn/README.md

 Level 4: Indica Power (Nokira)
 Level 5: Sativatoff (Swordsman Oog)

+VERY IMPORTANT:
+Testing: When you test make a new account or log in.
+MAKE SURE YOURE IN PRJ FOLDER NOT SRC javac src/*.java java src/Game
+After you make changes to heros, items, or maps, you MUST delete the test character from users.txt and the test characters data.bin file.
+If you do not do this you will get errors.

 High Level Overview: We’re trying to implement all of the patterns and concepts that we’ve learned so far in this class.
 For example: Singleton, Strategy, Inheritance, Encapsulation, etc…
 We are building a text-based adventure game (RPG) that will save a user’s state and store their game-related data in a text file so that they can pick up and play the game whenever they please.